 "I found her out in the desert on the Pacific Coast of Baja Mexico 14 years ago.
 She was a pathetic little creature and indeed a puppy.
 Nearly starving, covered with fleas and sores, I almost didn’t pick her up.
 At the urging of a friend, I did, and only minutes passed before I knew I would never set her down." - Tim

-"I have had the privilege of sharing the experiences of these special people and their rescues, service dogs, purebreds, and working dogs.
-They are big dogs, small dogs, fluffy dogs, and hairless ones, some lapdogs and those who think they should fit on your lap." - Jane
+"I have had the privilege of sharing the experiences of these special people and their rescues, service dogs, working dogs and lifelong family pets.
+They are big dogs, small dogs, fluffy dogs, and hairless ones, some lapdogs and those who think they should fit on your lap." -- Jane

-This project is for the dog lover – old, young, rich, poor, farmer, doctor, student.
-It’s for those who appreciate the connection, unconditional love and bond that a canine companion provides.
-It’s for those who can’t imagine life without their beloved dog – often to the chagrin of their friends and family – but with no malice or apology.
-It’s for all the people who have lost their old dogs, who don’t want to get another dog because they can’t imagine “replacing” their old companion, or just aren’t ready yet.
+This project is for all who appreciate the connection, unconditional love, and bond that a canine companion provides.
+It’s for those who can’t imagine life without their beloved dog.
+It’s for all the people who have lost their dogs, who don’t want to get another because they just aren’t ready yet.
 It's for the people who love dogs but haven't yet had the chance to bring one home.

 Jane Sobel launched her photography career in 1976 as the first photographer to scale the cables to the top of the Verrazano Bridge to get a shot of the start of the New York City Marathon.
 Jane was the official photographer of the New York City Marathon for the next 10 years.